memfault/interrupt/_drafts/zero-to-main-libc.md

 As with previous examples, we start with our “minimal” example which you can find [on GitHub](https://github.com/memfault/zero-to-main/tree/master/minimal).
-I’ve reproduce the source code for `main.c` below:
+I’ve reproduced the source code for `main.c` below:

 ```c
 #include <samd21g18a.h>